-Christmas Fair Game Ideas
+Christmas Fair Games

 The downside of a lava lamp is the cost of alka seltzer and because it contains asprin, must be closely supervised at all times, but they are easy to set up, reusable and great fun to watch.